cemeyer/ryzen-test/README.md

 # ryzen-test
-Script to reproduce randomly crashing processes under load on AMD Ryzen processors on _Ubuntu_ 17.04.
+Script to reproduce randomly crashing processes under load on AMD Ryzen processors on FreeBSD.

 # Try it
 Run